 As part of Anthem's comprehensive approach to opioid use disorder treatment, we cover Opioid Treatment Program (OTP) services for our members and contract with all DMHA-certified OTP providers across Indiana.
-Anthem provides full OTP coverage, including all levels of care, methadone treatment, and testing for illnesses associated with opioid use, with no prior authorization required.
-We use data and predictive models to identify members for case management, and provider and member self-referral to coordinate care and or case management.
-Qualified providers must:
+Anthem provides full OTP coverage, including a complete range of medical and rehabilitative services to individuals with an opioid use disorder.
+The weekly bundled rate includes dispensing opioid treatment medication, case management, drug testing, testing for illnesses associated with opioid use, and individual and group therapy.
+Prior authorization is not required for OTP services.